 This is the application programme interface key given to an authorised user of the API and is primarily used to authenticate and validate their permission to use the API.

 This is when articles are created with the purpose of posting on 3rd party article sites such as Ezine articles, Hubpages and Squidoo, often with links back to your website.
-These types of website were penalized and deemed them as low quality resulting in low quality links.
+These were often penalized and Google deemed them to be of low quality, which generally reduced or eliminated the value of links from those sites.”

 The refers to someone who tries to push an agenda whilst trying to pose as an impartial party.
 An example would be joining a forum of Facebook group with the intention of possibly recruiting people from there or nowadays more likely joining seo groups on Facebook with the intention of poaching clients etc.